scipipe/scipipe/docs/howtos/reusable_components.md

 ## How to create re-usable components in SciPipe

-SciProcess processes created with the `scipipe.NewFromShell()` command, can be turned into such "re-usable" component by using a wrapping strategy, that is demonstrated in an [example on GitHub](https://github.com/scipipe/scipipe/blob/master/examples/wrapper_procs/wrap.go).
+SciProcess processes created with the `scipipe.NewProc()` command, can be turned into such "re-usable" component by using a wrapping strategy, that is demonstrated in an [example on GitHub](https://github.com/scipipe/scipipe/blob/master/examples/wrapper_procs/wrap.go).

-The idea is to create a new struct type for the re-usable component, and then, in the factory method for the process, create an "inner" process of type SciProcess, using `NewFromShell()` as in the normal case, embedding that in the outer struct and then adding statically defined accessor methods for each of the ports in the inner process, with a similar name.
+The idea is to create a new struct type for the re-usable component, and then, in the factory method for the process, create an "inner" process of type SciProcess, using `NewProc()` as in the normal case, embedding that in the outer struct and then adding statically defined accessor methods for each of the ports in the inner process, with a similar name.
 So, if the inner process has an outport named "foo", you would define an accessor method named